 1. Your Skin Has Changed

-As sebum production decreases with age, skin can become drier.
-As hormones go into overdrive, skin can get oilier or even acne-prone.
 When this happens, you have to tweak your skincare routine accordingly.
 Keep using products for oily skin when yours has become dry and thirsty just isn’t just gonna work.

 2. The Climate Has Changed

 All of a sudden, my beloved Total Olay Effects Day Cream SPF 15 isn’t enough to keep my dry cheeks moisturized anymore.
-Now they need something more heavy-duty, like Benefit Total Misture Face Cream.
+Now they need something more heavy-duty, like Benefit Total Moisture, Face Cream.
 Using two creams is a drag, but that’s just what my skin needs at the moment. *sighs*

 3. Poor Penetration

-Dead cells, grime, makeup residue, and all the other impurities that accumulate on our skin during the day can get in the way, creating a barrier that prevents ingredients from penetrating even the most superficial layers of the skin.
+Dead cells, grime, makeup residue, and all the other impurities that accumulate on your skin during the day can get in the way, creating a barrier that prevents ingredients from penetrating even the most superficial layers of the skin.

-4. Incompatible Igredients
+4. Incompatible Ingredients

 The more, the merrier, right?
 Well, not always.
 Some skincare ingredients don’t just get on that well with each other.
 AHAs/BHA, for example, can inactivate retinoids.

 If you want to use all these ingredients, do so on alternate days, or use one in the morning and the other at night.
-Even then, though, their combined use can be too harsh for skin.
+Even then, though, their combined use can be too harsh for you skin.
 Always be on the lookout for signs of redness and irritation.

 5. Unrealistic Expectation

-Just because a moisturizer promises to turn the clock back 10 years, detoxify your skin, and make you a great cup of coffee, doesn’t mean it will.
+Just because a moisturizer promises to turn the clock back 10 years, detoxify your skin, and make you a great cup of coffee, it doesn’t mean it will.

 The Bottom Line